-(1) Nine-month faculty members must have been employed by the University in a salaried position on or before May 6, 2013 and be in active payroll status on August 8, 2013, in order to be eligible.

-(2) Twelve-month faculty members must have been employed by the University on or before June 30, 2013 and be in active payroll status on August 8, 2013, in order to be eligible.
+- (1) Nine-month faculty members must have been employed by the University in a salaried position on or before August 8, 2014 and be in active payroll status on the effective date of the increase, in order to be eligible. - (2) Twelve-month faculty members must have been employed by the University on or before August 8, 2014 and be in active payroll status on the effective date of the increase, in order to be eligible.